-But what Jim doesn’t know can’t hurt him, right?
+But as far as Mamie’s concerned, what Jim doesn’t know can’t hurt him.

-Mamie can’t refuse Bertha’s offer, and continues her job at The Bungalow, despite her promise to Jim.
+Despite her promise to Jim, Mamie accepts Bertha’s offer, and continues her job at The Bungalow.

-Mamie further rakes in the dough because she’s smart enough—or cold hearted enough, depending on how you look at it—to buy prime Hawaiian real estate at deeply discounted prices from business owners eager to sell their land after the bombing of Pear Harbor.
+Mamie further rakes in the dough because she’s smart enough—or cold-hearted enough—to buy prime Hawaiian real estate at deeply discounted prices from business owners eager to sell their land after the bombing of Pear Harbor.

 Mamie quickly buys up a good chunk of Waikiki, and promptly rents the space out to the government.
 Mamie’s monthly income from the rentals alone makes her beyond wealthy.